-- 9.4 4.
-School buses, including buses operated by schools, charter schools and contractors, utilize tracking and communication devices to optimize routes and increase the safety, notification and documentation of incidents. - a.
+9.4 4.
+School buses, including buses operated by schools, charter schools and contractors, utilize tracking and communication devices to optimize routes and increase the safety, notification and documentation of incidents.

+- a.
 The district utilizes GPS tracking and/or GIS software to identify bus locations and optimize routes.: Yes - b.
 Buses are equipped with cameras for the safety and documentation of incidents.: Yes - c.
 Buses are equipped with two-way radios or other communication devices that allow bus operators to communicate with a central dispatch system.: Yes - d.
 Bus radios are interoperable with the school, district, and/or emergency response radio system(s).: Yes

-Fiscal Impact and Timeline: Durham Bus Services maintains GPS tracking of buses and cameras aboard buses to ensure safety of students.
-Buses are equipped with radios allowing communication with the central dispatch system and schools.
+Fiscal Impact and Timeline: Student Transportation of America (STA) maintains GPS tracking of buses and cameras aboard buses to ensure safety of students.